ajayryeruva/ajayryeruva/README.md

 # Hi there 👋

-## Ajay Reddy Yeruva is a DevOps{Observability} SME, Independent Researcher!!
+## Ajay Reddy Yeruva is a DevSecOps/SRE SME, Independent Researcher!!

-- 🥅 Ajay's 2022 Goals: More contributions to OpenSource Cloud Native Technology Tools
+- 🥅 Ajay's 2024 Goals: More contributions to OpenSource Cloud Native Technology Tools
 - 👯 He is looking to collaborate with other content creators, and open source contributors
 - ⚡ Fun fact: He loves to play Chess, Cricket and Tennis